Sleeping Giant (Connecticut): Conservation

 Most, but not all, of the Sleeping Giant has been conserved.
 The trails and facilities on Sleeping Giant are collaboratively maintained by the Sleeping Giant Park Association and the State of Connecticut, with the bulk of the trail maintenance done by the association.
 Sleeping Giant State Park encompasses 1500 acre; the SGPA remains active in securing additional parcels to add to the property.
 The SGPA has also been instrumental in defeating attempts to log the Giant, build communications towers on its summits, and close the state park altogether.
 SGPA runs a regular recreational and interpretive hikes on the Giant and volunteer trail maintenance programs.
 The Connecticut Forest and Park Association also has a working investment in the conservation of the Giant and trail building on it.
+The trail system of the park is also designated as a National Recreation Trail.